Enabling Cross-Cluster and Cross-Realm Kerberos Authentication for Hadoop Data Migration

 Option A: Using GUI (Active Directory Domains and Trusts)

-On Domain Controller of DOMAIN_A.COM:
+On the Domain Controller of DOMAIN_A.COM:

 1. Open Active Directory Domains and Trusts: